rosiefaulkner/agent-executor/README.md

 - **Graph-Based Control Flow**: Uses LangGraph to create sophisticated control flows for AI agents
 - **Tool Integration**: Builds tools that enable operations / interactions with other services (e.g. web search, RAG search via vector store, etc.)
 - **State Management**: Implements proper state handling for complex agent behavior

+## Human in the Loop

+This agent incorporates a human-in-the-loop (HITL) mechanism for enhanced control and collaboration.
+This feature allows you to guide and approve the agent's actions before they are taken.

+### How it Works

+1.  **Action Approval**: When the agent decides to use a tool, the execution is paused.
+You will be prompted in the command line to approve the tool execution.
+    -   Type `y` to allow the agent to proceed with the tool call.
+    -   Type any other text to provide feedback or clarification to the agent.
+The agent will take your input into account for its next step.

+2.  **Clarification**: If the agent cannot proceed or has finished its task, it will ask for what you'd like next.
+This gives you an opportunity to provide a new prompt or guide the agent's next action.

 ## Structure